varunc1996/api_benchmarking/docs/Results.md

 I could have made the API server more complicated using `gunicorn` along with Flask, and therefore could have had several workers/threads.
 That may have ameliorated the bottleneck I mentioned above, however, then this would have become an exercise focused on optimizing the API server's work capacity instead.

-In the past I've generally used golang when trying to write more concurrent code, as I've found that it's generally optimized around and promoting of goroutines.
+In the past I've usually used golang when trying to write more concurrent code, as I've found that it's generally optimized around and promoting of goroutines.
 This was my first time using python in such a fashion.